 No, the solution is not to go out on the streets enthusiastically waving red banners that say “No to Militarization!”
-The boys might just give you what you want and where, pray tell, would that leave those suffering and dying in the wake of Typhoon Pablo?
+The boys might just give you want you want and where, pray tell, would that leave those suffering and dying in the wake of Typhoon Pablo?

 Okay, that’s a dig at the indignant howls some quarters raised about soldiers participating in the Human Rights Day parade.
 Don’t take it to heart.
 No malice intended on my part.
 It’s a basic human right to hold on to our biases.
 I choose who I march with on the streets, too.

 But I guess even the most anti-militarist among us is beginning to apprehend the alarming humanitarian crisis that is testing our Christmas spirit.
 It’s hard to think of ourselves as redeemers of the world, so some of us won’t even try.

 Positive thinking, bro.
 Assume we can save people from dying.
 Now, how do we do it?